RENEE MONTAGNE, Host:

 LINDSEY: In fact, Dishman claims some studies show that it can take 35 years or more for a new energy-efficient building to recover the carbon used to build it.
 And yet that fact doesn't mean much because new buildings are just more fun for architects to design and are just plain cheaper for developers to build.

-Mr. BRENDAN MCENEANEY (Green Building Adviser): I think everybody would agree that historic preservation is important in and of its own right.
+BRENDAN MCENEANEY: I think everybody would agree that historic preservation is important in and of its own right.

 LINDSEY: Santa Monica's green building adviser is Brenden McEneaney.
 He says problem is, historic preservation can just be too difficult and too costly.